 Pregnancy is an amazing time in which the body goes through many changes to nourish a new, developing human being, and to prepare for that baby’s birth.
-While the mother is going through many changes of her own (many of them explained in the helpful video below, from Beautyhealthfood Care on YouTube), her baby is growing at a remarkably rapid rate, especially during the first trimester, before a mother even know she’s pregnant.
+While the mother is going through many changes of her own, her baby is growing at a remarkably rapid rate, especially during the first trimester, before a mother even know she’s pregnant.

 The Endowment for Human Development (EHD) is “a nonprofit organization dedicated to improving health science education and public health.”
 With National Geographic, EHD produced a fascinating DVD called The Biology of Prenatal Development.

 EHD writes that on day two — just 24-48 hours after fertilization occurs — “pregnancy can be confirmed by detecting a hormone called ‘early pregnancy factor’ or EPF in the mother’s blood. … This substance helps prevent the mother’s immune system from rejecting the soon-to-be-implanted embryo and allows pregnancy to proceed.”
 In other words, well before a baby has implanted into the lining of his mother’s womb (which EHD says happens around day 6), he is already sending out signals that he is alive and is not a foreign substance to be rejected.
 Emergency contraception, which manufacturers recommend be taken up to 5 days after unprotected sex, has the potential to cause the death of that new, living human being.